 Ask people why they LARP, and they usually answer roughly the same.
 The most common answer is their own form of “because it’s fun” or “because my friends do it” and both of those answers are great.
 Did you know there are actual benefits to LARPing in addition?
 Examining LARP shows there are many benefits to it that are hidden just beneath the surface.
 In this series of articles five of these hidden benefits will be expanded upon and detailed.
-For more information check out the other articles on Networking, Exercise, Social Skills, and Creative Outlets.
+For more information check out the other articles on Networking, Health, Social Skills, and Creative Outlets.

 Wait, LARP helps you LEARN!?

 Did you know that during the Civil War, if a lady was unmarried and under thirty, she was never to be in the company of a man unchaperoned?
 Except for a walk to church or a park in the early morning, she was not supposed walk alone; and should have always been accompanied by another lady, a man, or a servant.
 How about in 1240, Mongols led by Batu Khan sacked Kiev and killed 48,000 people?
 Do you know the date the first Black Sabbath album came out?
 Roughly how many nightclubs there are in the United States?
 The German word for ‘sorcerer’?